JSB-UCLA/scDEED/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# scDED
-Single-cell dubious embedding detector (scDED): a statistical method for detecting dubious non-linear embeddings.
+# scDED (single-cell dubious embedding detector): a statistical method for detecting dubious non-linear embeddings
 This package is used for determining the reliability of non-linear dimension reduction embeddings.
-It provides functions to detect dubious cells and trustworthy cells under tSNE and UMAP.
-Furthermore, based on the number of dubious cells, functions in this package will provide the best perplexity parameter under tSNE and best n.neighbors parameter under UMAP.
+It provides functions to detect dubious cells and trustworthy cells in tSNE and UMAP embeddings.
+Furthermore, by minimizing the number of dubious cells, functions in this package find the best perplexity parameter of tSNE and best n.neighbors parameter of UMAP.

 ## Installation